rajashua/ASDF-Open-Source-Tool/README.md

 and also upload program for some special days.

 ## ASDF Open Source Program List
-- FreeDB : Free DataBase Manage Program
+- FreeDB : Free DataBase
 - NFP : Notepad For Programers
 - YTD : YouTube Downloader